dartmouth-cs98/artificien_python_library/README.md

 ### Building a PyTorch Model

 The second step is specifying a standard PyTorch model of some input and output size.
 This process is no different than using standard PyTorch.

+For every dataset on [artificien.com](www.artificien.com), we provide a sample dataset to demonstrate to you what the data on user devices will actually look like.
+Note that the sample dataset is entirely made-up data - the real data only ever exists on user devices, and it never goes anywhere else.
+We keep the user's privacy first and foremost.
+You can use this sample dataset to define what attributes you'd like to use in your model.
+Record the names of the attributes you'd like to use for features and for labels, and design your model accordingly.
+You can also use the sample dataset to validate your model is working properly before sending it for training.

-When signed up with Artificien, within  Jupyterhub is a sample Refer to PyTorch documentation for additional information, and the [Artificien Tutorials Repository](https://github.com/dartmouth-cs98/artificien_tutorials) for an example.
+Refer to [PyTorch](https://pytorch.org/) documentation for additional information on model building, and the [Artificien Tutorials Repository](https://github.com/dartmouth-cs98/artificien_tutorials) for an example.

 ### Defining training plan